 - If you feel your insurer has denied your claim unfairly, you may register a complaint with the state insurance department.

 1. Review your claim and coverage

-If you filed a claim and are questioning the insurer’s response, checking the information you submitted to the insurer about the claim is important.
+If you filed a claim and are questioning the insurer’s response, checking the information you submitted is important.
 Ask yourself if you provided adequate supporting evidence and documentation.
-If you still feel the insurer misjudged your claim, you will need to properly understand the details you submitted to prepare for a follow-up conversation.
+If you still feel the insurer misjudged your claim, you might consider filing an appeal.

 Tips when reviewing your coverage

-As you are reviewing your policy, you may find it helpful to include the following steps during your initial review process.
+As you are reviewing your policy, you may find it helpful to:

-- Write out all the questions you have as you are reading through the policy.
+- Write out all the questions you have for your insurance company.